Find Trade Colleges

 Geographic Diversity

-Precision Metal Working appeals to people across the globe.
-About 0.4% of those with this major are international students.
+Students from other countries are interested in Precision Metal Working, too.
+About 0.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 • Saudi Arabia